 I first treated Apraxia while working in adult neuro-rehabilitation programs early in my career.
 I became involved with CAS as I moved into pediatrics beginning in 2006.
 I sharpened my skills while working with a PROMPT Instructor/mentor at a private practice specializing in PROMPT between 2014-2016.
 Since moving to Boston in 2017, I’ve worked at an outpatient clinic and have continued my professional education in best practice for CAS.
 Over the years, I have provided extensive education to parents and watched children progress in their ability to produce meaningful utterances, thereby having more positive engagement with others while simultaneously decreasing negative behaviors.
 I am a member of the Apraxia Kids Facebook group.
 As I am currently beginning a new practice of my own, I plan to continue growth and involvement going forward.

-Parents are provided with functional words and phrases to practice during routine activities at home.
-In this way, they are able to have more spontaneous interactions with their child throughout the day while staying within a child's range of movement planning capability.
-They are given ideas for play in which to practice these targets as well.
+Parents are provided with functional target words and phrases to practice during routine and play activities at home.
+In this way, they are able to staying within a child's range of movement planning capability during have more spontaneous interactions with their child throughout the day.
+This adds to the child’s feeling of success as well, which could alleviate some of the child’s frustration and add to motivation for more practice.
+Parents will be given ideas for creating communication opportunities at home.
 Target words and phrases are always consistent with patterns being worked on in session.
-Parents are also provided with strategies for eliciting and reinforcing language expression as well as positive play/engagement behaviors.